kaspermunch/PopulationGenomicsCourse/Exercises/05_population_structure/README.md

 # Reading the metadata information
 info = read.csv("sample_infos_accessionnb.csv", header = T, sep = ';')
 ```
-Note: Be aaware that the file used in the assignment is a \t separated file, thus you will need to modify the sep parameter in read.csv accordingly.
+Note: Be aware that the file used in the assignment is a \t separated file, thus you will need to modify the sep parameter in read.csv accordingly.

 ```R
 # Setting the directory of the VCF file